4riful/xetta-recontool-installer/README.md

 # This python script will help you to install some well known and useful recon tools.
-# After using this Installer You can use those tools globally anywhere from your terminal where you want !!
+# After using this Installer You can use those tools globally I mean anywhere from your terminal where you want !!
 ![poster1](https://user-images.githubusercontent.com/45453772/115601152-400ebd00-a2ff-11eb-9529-208014d01473.png)

 # Dependencies